Let’s make a savory cheesecake today, shall we? I developed this appetizer recipe using pickled peppers, cream cheese and goat cheese.

 - Run a thin knife around the sides of the cheesecake pan and unmold on the serving platter of your choice.

-- Spread an even layer of Uncle Gary's Pepper Jelly on top of the cheesecake and serve with crackers or crusty bread.
+- Spread an even layer of pepper jelly on top of the cheesecake and serve with crackers or crusty bread.

 - Stand back.